faradayyg/paystack-customer-analysis/README.md

 ### Contibuting

-Really? 😂
+Really? 😋
-There's sha nothing to contribute
+There's sha nothing to contribute but do contact me

 ### Bug?
 Contact faradayyg[at]gmail[dot]com